Pier One Sydney Harbour

 Four Seasons Sydney

-Another hotel room to break the bank – the Presidential Suite (room number 3406) perched on the top (34th!) floor of the Four Seasons for $4900 a night.
-Also consider one of the Full Harbour Junior Suites, for which rates start at $590 a night.
+Another hotel room to break the bank – the Presidential Suite (room number 3406) perched on the top (34th!) floor of the Four Seasons for nearly $5000 a night.
+Also consider one of the Full Harbour Junior Suites, for which rates start at $674 a night.
 Ask for room number 3015 – located on the 30th floor.

 Harbour Rocks Hotel MGallery by Sofitel

 There’s no dearth of hotel rooms with floor-to-ceiling windows in Sydney.
 But what about a suite with a rooftop terrace overlooking the harbour and Opera House?
-Just ask for the Harbour View Suite (room number 401) and be ready to pay about $600 a night.
+Just ask for the Harbour View Suite (room number 401) and be ready to pay about almost $4000 a night.

 Pullman Quay Grand Sydney

 The Pullman Quay Grand is another dark horse when it comes to Sydney hotels with harbour views – have you even heard of this one?
-Ask for the room 901, the Two-Bedroom Harbour View Suite, which is more affordable than you may think (from $899 a night) and comes with its own lounge and dining area and a fully equipped kitchen.
+Ask for the room 901, the Two-Bedroom Harbour View Suite, which comes with its own lounge and dining area as well as a fully equipped kitchen.

 Novotel Sydney on Darling Harbour

 There are two Novotels in Sydney’s Darling Harbour, so make sure you book the right one: the Murray Street location.
 While you’re at it, ask for the Loft Suite (room number 1017).
-Rates start at $339 a night – a small price to pay for sweeping Sydney skyline views and the Cockle Bay fountain light show during Vivid season.
+Rates start at $339 a night – a small price to pay for sweeping Sydney skyline views and the flickering Cockle Bay splendour during Vivid season.

 Sydney Harbour Marriott

-With nightly rates starting at $309, the Opera View room (room number 2505) at the Sydney Harbour Marriott with inspiring views of the Opera House is a bargain.
+With nightly rates starting at $448, the Opera View room (room number 2505) at the Sydney Harbour Marriott with inspiring views of the Opera House is a veritable bargain.

-Enjoy 83 square metres of real estate complete with a separate living room and sweeping harbour and Opera House views by checking into the Executive Grand Harbour View Suite (room number 1507).
-From $665 a night.
+Enjoy 83 square metres of real estate complete with a separate living room as well as sweeping harbour and Opera House views by checking into the Executive Grand Harbour View Suite (room number 1507).
+From $743 a night.